shrey007/dev-highlevel/README.md

 1. **Update Frontend API URL** (if not using secret):
    - Edit `.github/workflows/deploy-frontend.yml`
    - Update `VITE_API_BASE` in the build step
-   - Or set it as a repository secret for easier updates

 2. **Verify CORS**
    - Check browser console for CORS errors